-Inspired by a life-changing event, The Charlie Burns Foundation was established in March 2015.
-Charlie Burns lost his life just days before his 20th birthday in a fatal knife attack on the 18th of August 2014.
+Charlie Burns lost his life just days before his 20th birthday, in a fatal knife attack on the 18th of August 2014.
 Charlie was training to be a plumber and had just become a father to a beautiful little girl.
-The Foundation was set up in memory of Charlie.
-The Charlie Burns Foundation run community initiatives to support, encourage and guide young people and their families on their quest to eliminate knife crime.
+In memory of Charlie and inspired by this life-changing event, Charlie's Mum, Keeley Burns and his best friend Jojo Akwa, set up The Charlie Burns Foundation in March 2015.

-The Foundation’s primary objectives are :-
+The Foundation’s primary objectives are to :-

 • Expose the effects of knife crime (carrying/using a knife or gun/prevention of violent crime)

 • Promote social change through active anti-violent crime campaigns

-• Create new projects that respond to the communities needs relating to violent crime and serious youth violence
+• Create projects that respond to the communities needs relating to violent crime and serious youth violence